longyuncuhk/longyuncuhk.github.io/_publications/paper1.md

 venue: 'IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)'
 paperurl: 'https://ieeexplore.ieee.org/document/9050860'
 ---
-This paper is about the number 1.
-The number 2 is left for future work.
+This paper is about the modeling the connection between the image content and the region-wise code allocation scheme.
+It's an extention of our CVPR paper.

 [Download paper here](https://ieeexplore.ieee.org/document/9050860)